SchubertP/sbmlxdf/docs/tutorial.rst

    SBML kinetics are change of **amount per time unit** and not change of concentration per time unit.
-In the kinetic laws you usually will pre-multipy the 'traditional' kinetic law with the compartment volume.
+In the kinetic laws you usually will pre-multiply the 'traditional' kinetic law with the compartment volume.

 .. note::